AileronControlPlane

 Open implementation questions (deferred)

-- When does Stage 2 (TEE-backed) ship, and what triggers the deployment? — Paired with the hosted backend introduced in ADR-0009; ratified separately when Phase 2 begins.
+• When does the BYOC deployment path (customer-operated runtime) ship, and what triggers it? — Paired with the hosted backend introduced in ADR-0009; ratified separately when that work begins.

 Examples